 RNL acquires Render Experiences, the authority for on-campus student visit experiences.
 This acquisition will help institutions align their recruitment campaigns and campus visit programs more closely with their enrollment goals.

-Today’s Ruffalo Noel Levitz team operates from offices throughout the United States and abroad.
+Today’s RNL team operates from offices throughout the United States and abroad.
 The firm is owned by Summit Partners, Quad Partners, and its management team, and is directed by an eight-member board of directors.